foo-dogsquared/website/_posts/2018-05-15-node-js-npm.md

     npm install NAME_OF_MODULE -E # saving the package with the exact version number
 ```

-And if you don't want to list packages into <code class="fileName">package.json</code>, you can use:
+And if you don't want to list packages into `package.json`{: .file-name}, you can use:
 ```bash
     npm install NAME_OF_MODULE --no-save # IDK what's this for but why not?
 ```